 Coxbox: shall mean apparatus carried by a cox to enable them to be heard by their crew and to enable them to measure the speed of the boat and the rating or cadence achieved by the crew.
 Crew: An entity comprising one or more competitors with or without a cox who group together for the purpose of taking part in a competition.
 A crew shall be considered an entity subject to these rules, and members of a crew shall be collectively responsible for its conduct at the race, event or competition.
 The club or clubs is/are also responsible for the conduct of crews competing under their names.
-Dead-weight: shall mean the additional weight that a cox shall take with them to bring their total weight up to the required minimum for the event.
+Dead-weight: shall mean the additional weight that a cox shall take with them to bring their total weight up to the required minimum for aa.

-Doping: Is defined as the occurrence of one or more of the Anti-Doping Rule Violations set forth in Article 2.1 through Article 2.11 of the UK Anti-Doping Rules.
+Doping: Is defined as the occurrence of one or more of the Anti-Doping Rule Violations set hh.